If you’re looking for a quick and cheap meal around Walt Disney World, Quick Service Restaurants are going to be your best choice.

 But, when you’re paying for a Dining Plan, you want to make sure you’re getting your money’s worth.
 Because, lets face it…the Dining Plan isn’t cheap!

-So, here are some restaurants you can eat at without worrying you didn’t get what you paid for.
+With 200+ places to eat around Disney, it would be impossible to rate each venue.
+But, we have a few examples of restaurants you can eat at without worrying you didn’t get what you paid for.

 What is the Dining Plan and what does it cost?